-After watching Karissa and her playing partner, Katie Spieler, play in the Hermosa Beach and Manhattan Beach AVP beach volleyball tournaments I had a nice chat with professional beach volleyball player, Karissa Cook.
+My guest today is beach volleyball professional, Karissa Cook.
+After watching Karissa and her playing partner play in the Hermosa Beach and Manhattan Beach AVP beach volleyball tournaments I had a nice chat with her.

 After a stellar college career at Stanford (graduate in engineering) and Hawaii (masters in engineering), she has made the successful leap into a professional beach volleyball career with opportunities to play around the States and internationally including Cuba and Russia.
 She shares some insights to what it takes to travel as a professional athlete.